 - 1. New certificate Certificates are typically entered into the catalog in paragraph form.
 As such, it is important to submit the desired catalog text. - a.
 Indicate the number of credits required for this specific certificate.
 The University minimum number of credits for undergraduate certificates is 15. - b.
 Requirements can be as simple as any credits from a specific subject (prefix) or as specific as a set of required courses and elective options. - c.
 The University minimum GPA for an undergraduate certificate is 2.0.
 If the department requires a higher GPA, it must be specified. - d.
 The submission must indicate which campuses will offer the certificate. - e.
 Include a CIP code - 2.
 Revise existing certificate requirements Copy the current certificate text out of the online catalog and paste into a word document.
 Strike through deletions and underscore additions.
-The total number of credits required must be 15 or greater. - 3.
+The total number of credits required must be 15 or greater.
+Departments seeking to revise a CIP code should review the CIP Code Guidelines and follow procedures within. - 3.
 Discontinuing a certificate Include a rationale statement and indicate if the certificate is being discontinued on all campuses.